avivsarig/ServerFileFinder/README.md

 3. **`isValidURL.js`**: Contains a utility function to validate URLs.

 4. **`requestThrottling.js`**: Implements request throttling to prevent excessive requests to the server.

+## How to Run
+Use a brower or an IDE preview add-on like VSCode's live-preview to run index.html